A Feasibility-Driven Approach to Control-Limited DDP: Optimal control problems

 Dr. Mansard is currently an Associate Editor of the \textsc{IEEE Transactions on Robotics}. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }] {Sethu Vijayakumar} received the Ph.D. degree in computer science and engineering from the Tokyo Institute of Technology, Tokyo, Japan, in 1998.

-He is Professor of Robotics and a Director with the Institute of Perception, Action, and Behavior, School of Informatics, University of Edinburgh, U.K., where he holds the Royal Academy of Engineering Microsoft Research Chair in Learning Robotics.
-He also has additional appointments as an Adjunct Faculty with the University of Southern California, Los Angeles, CA, USA and a Visiting Research Scientist with the RIKEN Brain Science Institute, Tokyo.
-His research interests include statistical machine learning, robotics, planning and optimization in autonomous systems to human motor control, and optimality.
-Dr. Vijayakumar is a Fellow of the Royal Society of Edinburgh. \end{IEEEbiography}
+He is Professor of Robotics and Founding Director of the Edinburgh Centre for Robotics, where he holds the Royal Academy of Engineering Microsoft Research Chair in Learning Robotics within the School of Informatics at the University of Edinburgh, U.K. He also has additional appointments as an Adjunct Faculty with the University of Southern California, Los Angeles, CA, USA and a Visiting Research Scientist with the RIKEN Brain Science Institute, Tokyo.
+His research interests include statistical machine learning, whole body motion planning and optimal control in robotics, optimization in autonomous systems as well as optimality in human motor motor control and prosthetics and exoskeletons.
+Professor Vijayakumar is a Fellow of the Royal Society of Edinburgh.
+In his recent role as the Programme Director for Artificial Intelligence and Robotics at The Alan Turing Institute, Sethu helps shape and drive the UK national agenda in Robotics and Autonomous Systems. \end{IEEEbiography}